Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Yang--Mills--Connes Theory

-Now let us talk about some well--known results related to $H=SU(N)$ and its canonical differential calculus.
-In this case, according to Section 2.2., the quantum dual Lie algebra $\mathfrak{qg}^\#$ is exactly the complexification of the dual space of the Lie algebra of $SU(N)$.
-As we commented in Section 3, in this case, there is a canonical embedded differential (see Definition \ref{embbededdifferential}), which is given by In addition, in this case, $\mathrm{c}^T$ is the pull--back of the {\it classical} adjoint Lie algebra representation $\mathrm{c}$ (see equations (\ref{adstructure2}), (\ref{adstructure4})).
+As we commented on Section 3, when a \emph{classical} Lie group equipped with its \emph{canonical} differential calculus is used in a qpb, there is a canonical embedded differential (see Definition \ref{embbededdifferential}), which is given by In addition, in this case, $\mathrm{c}^T$ is the pull--back of the {\it classical} adjoint Lie algebra representation $\mathrm{c}$ (see equations (\ref{adstructure2}), (\ref{adstructure4})).

 For $N=1$, we have $H=SU(N)=U(1)$ and $\mathrm{c}=0$; so $\mathrm{c}^T=0$.
-This implies that the operator $\widehat{S}^\omega$ is identically zero (see Definition \ref{Soperator}) and therefore By equation (\ref{3.f10.6}) we obtain which is formally adjointable (see equation (\ref{formaldiff})).
+This implies that the operator $\widehat{S}^\omega$ is identically zero (see Definition \ref{Soperator}) and therefore By equation (\ref{3.f10.6}) we obtain which is formally adjointable.
 This proves that equation (\ref{4.3.f29.1}) makes sense in the context of Remark \ref{assuptions} for $N=1$, and it takes the form

 In this particular case, the non--commutative geometrical Yang--Mills equation is completely similar to the classical one (see equation (\ref{classicalymequation})).
-Furthermore, in this particular case, the only difference between them is the fact that one operates in a {\it classical} space, and the other one operates in a {\it quantum space}.
+Furthermore, in this particular case, the only difference between them is the fact that one operates in the {\it classical space--time} modeled by $X$, and the other one operates in the {\it quantum space--time} modeled by $X_\Xi$.